benkrej/NoSpotifyADS/README.md

 # NoSpotifyADS
 A small program that allows you to skip spotify ads by restarting spotify with a configurable hotkey.

-Download under releases - tags
+Download under releases - tags - Assets
 ----
 NOTE: pre-Release
 additions in future versions: